Last week I was one of the speakers at the Streaming Forum in London where we talked about Hybrid CDN.

-OTT companies, especially the ones with large content, need to move more into Multi CDN structures and load balance based on performance.
+OTT companies, especially the ones with a large content library, need to move more into Multi CDN structures and load balance based on performance.
 Most can say that they already do Multi CDN, but my response is maybe not enough.

 Couple years ago, Multi CDN strategy meant partnering with 2 or 3 global and well-known CDNs.
 But now there are new patented technologies enabling, application level, performance-based load balancing possible.
-Today Multi CDN strategy means adding more than 2-3 CDNs to the mix and let them compete for performance, not only for uptime, in each geography.
+Today Multi CDN strategy means adding 2-3 cloud CDN to the mix and let them compete for performance.

-After the strong cloud CDN vendors for each geography and a good “Real User” performance-based load balancing is in place, the next step is to integrate aggressive “origin” platforms by partnering with Managed CDN providers.
+After the strong cloud CDN vendors for each geography and a good “Real User” performance-based load balancing is in place, the next step is to integrate managed Private CDN and let it run together with cloud CDNs.

 This solution called Hybrid CDN;

-OTT Companies should also remember that large technology companies can be disrupted as well.
+Last, OTT Companies should also remember that large CDN providers can be disrupted as well.

-Akamai recently announced that they were laying off about 400 employees from the media division and mostly from the R&D team.
+A large global CDN provider recently announced that they were laying off about 400 employees from the media division and mostly from the R&D team.
 This tells me that the visionary OTT companies are now realizing the “brand name” CDN era is being history.
-You can also read this trend from the industry’s well-known analyst and writer Dan Rayburn.

 Serkan Sevim, CEO